-Applied Science is a practical, work-related course which focuses on technical laboratory skills, equivalent to one A Level, this course is suited to students who are looking for grounding in all three of the major science disciplines.
+Applied Science is a practical, work-related course which focuses on technical laboratory skills, this course is suited to students who are looking for grounding in all three of the major science disciplines.
 Throughout the two years you will gain the technical skills needed to work within the science industry.

 In Art you will learn through producing a mixture of 2D and 3D work, which will be supported by the study of established artists.
 Over the course of the two years you will build a creative portfolio of highly skilled, multidisciplinary work.
 The course focuses on drawing from observations and visual communication of ideas, preparing you for a career within the creative industries.